Religious Studies

 Religion 5: Prayer and Tradition

 This course invites students to engage deeply with Sacred Heart traditions, rituals, and scripture, encouraging personal reflection and spiritual growth.
 Through prayer, study of sacraments, and exploration of Catholic saints, students develop an understanding of how faith can be lived in both personal and communal contexts.
-This course emphasizes connections between biblical teachings and modern life, focusing on care for creation, prayer, and social justice.
+This course emphasizes connections between biblical teachings and modern life, focusing on care for creation, prayer, and

 Overview of Topics

-- Prayer: how does prayerful reflection help us pay attention to what is important in life?
+- Prayer: How does prayerful reflection help us pay attention to what is important in life?

 - Catholic Sacraments: What role do sacraments and rituals play in the Catholic faith?